GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 {% Aside %}

-If you provide a service that other sites consume such as widgets, embedded content, affiliate programmes, advertising, or sign-in across multiple sites then you should use `None` to ensure your intent is clear.
+If you provide a service that other sites consume such as widgets, embedded content, affiliate programs, advertising, or sign-in across multiple sites then you should use `None` to ensure your intent is clear.

 {% endAside %}